arpitkatiyar1999/Country-Picker/README.md

 - `defaultPaddingValues: PaddingValues`   Specifies padding within the picker container, providing spacing between the  container and its content.

 - `selectedCountryDisplayProperties: SelectedCountryDisplayProperties`: Configures display properties for the selected country in the picker.
+The properties include:-

   - `properties: SelectedCountryProperties`: Defines the visibility and spacing options for different country details.
+It has following options:-
     - `showCountryFlag: Boolean` - Determines if the country flag is displayed.
 Default is `true`.
     - `showCountryPhoneCode: Boolean` - Determines if the country phone code is displayed.
 Default is `true`.
     - `showCountryName: Boolean` - Determines if the country name is displayed.
 Default is `false`.